drewwyatt/hooked-on-context/README.md

 ## 🔧 Downloading and Running

-The examples are build with [create-react-app](https://github.com/facebook/create-react-app).
+The examples are built with [create-react-app](https://github.com/facebook/create-react-app).
 You can get off the ground using the default create-react-app commands.
 Namely:

 first: